Disney is finally taking a more vocal stand against racist Star Wars fans

 When The Force Awakens premiered in 2015, it collected $494 million at the box office on its opening weekend.
-Seven years later, that still ranks in the top four opening weekends of all-time.
+Seven years later, that still ranks among the top four opening weekends of all time.
 Safe to say, Star Wars fans really, really love Star Wars.
 But what also became very clear, very quickly is that a vocal segment of that fanbase is also super, super racist, heaping online abuse and harassment at stars John Boyega and Kelly Marie Tran throughout the run of the newest trilogy in those subsequent years.

-Now, with the new Disney+ show Obi-Wan Kenobi, which launched on the streaming service on May 27, the company has its newest bonafide Star Wars hit.
+Now, with the new Disney+ show Obi-Wan Kenobi, which launched on the streaming service May 27, the company has its newest bonafide Star Wars hit.
 And once again, it’s also dealing with racist online abuse of a Star Wars actor.
 This week, Moses Ingram, who plays a main character called Reva, posted an Instagram story highlighting some of the abusive comments she has received, including messages calling her casting a “diversity hire,” calling her the N-word, and that her “days are numbered.”

 Moses Ingram posted an instagram story about the racist comments she’s been receiving from Star Wars fans pic.twitter.com/NUe7aB0UQo